• Home

 Every parent hopes to see their child move through the world with confidence, from taking steps and climbing stairs to simply sitting upright to play.
 However, when motor development is delayed, this hope can feel shaky.
 Dynamic Movement Intervention (DMI) is one approach that has the potential to rebuild it.

-At WINGS Therapy & Learning Center, DMI is used to support children in strengthening motor skills, balance and coordination through targeted, purposeful movement.
+At WINGS, DMI is used to support children in strengthening motor skills, balance and coordination through targeted, purposeful movement.
 Progress may be gradual, but with the right intensity and consistency, meaningful changes are possible.

 What Is Dynamic Movement Intervention (DMI)?